cosmos/ibc-go/docs/migrations/v6-to-v7.md

 }
 ```

 The `DataType` enum and all associated data types have been removed, greatly reducing the number of message definitions and complexity in constructing the `SignBytes` message type.
-Likewise, solomachine implementations must now use the serialized `path` value when constructing `SignatureAndData` uses for signature verification of `SignBytes` data.
+Likewise, solomachine implementations must now use the serialized `path` value when constructing `SignatureAndData` for signature verification of `SignBytes` data.

 ```diff
 message SignatureAndData {